 The Big 3

 Our Website Protection, Compliance, and Service Packages will help you comply with the new state, federal, provincial, and global privacy laws that website, blog, and mobile app owners are required to comply with.
-If users from other countries can interact with your website, you are required to comply with the privacy laws of those countries no matter where you live.
+If users from other countries can interact with your website, you are required to comply with the privacy laws of those countries no matter where you live, especially the strict GDPR.

 2. Website Terms and Conditions